02-02-20245 * Feedback Worth Smiling About

 As part of the programme, your accommodation is included (your own bedroom within the family’s home), as well as full board (all meals included).

-Au pairs who complete their agreed placement duration with their host family will receive a bonus of one week’s pocket money at the end of their placement.
+Au pairs who complete their agreed placement duration with their host family will receive a bonus of one week’s pay at the end of their placement.

 And in some cases there are other elements to consider: